 As a new expat, I often find myself being asked many questions about moving abroad.
-I get sent messages from so many people who have seen me make the giant leap into the sunset and asked for various tips and advice.
+I get sent messages from so many people who have seen me make the giant leap into the sunset and asked for various tips and advice, or just straight up questions, like can this moving company Roanoke help move things abroad?
 One thing I can’t do is provide immigration advice as you need to be a legally registered immigration advisor to provide that kind of advice but I can speak about my own experience and answer some of the broader questions asked of me.

 I think it’s really important to say first and foremost, no one can tell you whether you should or should not move.

 No one can answer the questions about whether it will be worth it.

 No one can guarantee that you will have the same experience that they have had so you really need to think carefully about making decisions based on the experiences of anyone else.

 Five questions to ask yourself BEFORE you move to a new place

 1. Why are you leaving your current city?

 I think a good place to start when you are deciding to make a move is WHY!
 Why do you want to move?
 Are you unhappy where you currently are?
 Can you do something to change that situation or is the only way you can change that to move to a new place?
 Maybe you could move house if you don’t like your area? or you could change your social circle or you could find a new job etc.

 Maybe it’s not at all about the city but about your life in the city so if you can, try and look at way to change the things that are making you unhappy unless you just want to pack up and move away because that is actually totally okay too!
 If you are living in the UK, then it is so simple to make your move happen.
 All you have to do is search man with a van near me to get your belongings to your new city!